 – Create banners and flyers for circulating email reminders.

 |The digital marketer||– Should have experience running social media campaigns on major platforms. |

 – Knows about Google Ads, click-through rates, and google analytics for visitor tracking of a website

 – Should be able to manage email campaigns.

 – Maintain visitor data records via google analytics.

 – Manage email campaigns.

-– Schedule social media posts and emails at regular intervals and at suitable times.
+– Schedule social media posts and emails regularly and at suitable times.

-– Knows how to attach and operate webcam, microphones and other technical gadgets.
+– Knows how to attach and operate a webcam, microphones, and other technical gadgets.

 – Know about various online payment methods and related technicalities.